Paregoric: Dosage

-The differences between Tincture of Opium (Laudanum) and Camphorated Tincture of Opium (Paregoric) are important and should be kept in mind when administering either of these drugs.
-Care and caution should always be taken in administering doses of Tincture of Opium, such as the use of a dosage syringe or other suitable measurement device, and by pharmacists in preparing Paregoric from Laudanum, and to note that the dosages noted here refer to Apothecaries weight and fluid measure.
+The differences between laudanum and paregoric are important and should be kept in mind when administering either of these drugs.
+Care and caution should always be taken in administering doses of tincture of opium, such as the use of a dosage syringe or other suitable measurement device, and by pharmacists in preparing paregoric from laudanum, and to note that the dosages noted here refer to apothecaries weight and fluid measure.
 In particular, "the difference between a minim and a drop should be borne in mind when figuring doses.
 A minim is always a sixtieth part of a fluid drachm regardless of the character of the substance, while a drop varies from a forty-fifth to a two-hundred-and-fiftieth part, according to the surface tension of the fluid."
-Tincture of Opium (Laudanum) and Camphorated Tincture of Opium (Paregoric) each have 50.9 drops per gram; 50.0 drops per cc; 185.0 drops per fluid drachm; and 3.10 drops per minim."
-The importance of these distinctions is evident in view of the dangers of erroneously relying upon more general descriptions of Apothecaries' fluid measures, which typically list 60 minims per fluid dram, and 8 fluid drams per fluid ounce (480 minims).
+Laudanum and paregoric each have 50.9 drops per gram; 50.0 drops per cc; 185.0 drops per fluid drachm; and 3.10 drops per minim."
+The importance of these distinctions is evident in view of the dangers of erroneously relying upon more general descriptions of apothecaries' fluid measures, which typically list 60 minims per fluid dram, and 8 fluid drams per fluid ounce (480 minims).

 Indications

 The main effects of paregoric are to increase the muscular tone of the intestine, to inhibit normal peristalsis, and as an expectorant; a peer-reviewed clinical study in 1944 reported "that all of [its] ingredients have been found to contribute toward the expectorant action of paregoric, and, further, that an advantage is contained in the combination over the sum of the effects of the individual constituents," that Paregoric "is expectorant by virtue of a reflex from the stomach," and "preparations of paregoric which have aged for two or three years are superior as an expectorant to preparations aged for less time.".
 Its main medical use is to control fulminant diarrhea, and as an antitussive (cough suppressant).
 Problems with its use include opiate dependency and analgesia which can mask symptoms of diseases that need treatment.

-However, Paregoric was characterized as "a needlessly complex pharmacopeial mixture... of a former day" by a 1966 study.
+However, paregoric was characterized as "a needlessly complex pharmacopeial mixture... of a former day" by a 1966 study.
 In the 21st century its two main uses have been largely supplanted by minimally psychoactive cough-suppressant drugs (such as dextromethorphan) and non-psychoactive antidiarrheal drugs (such as loperamide).

-In Fiction
+In fiction

 Her voice chilled.
 "Now I'm sick of you.
 Sick of you."
 She took a wineglass from the table, went to the bureau, and poured paregoric until the glass was half full.
 "Here, Mother, drink it.
 It will be good for you."